omneo/omneo-shopify-checkout-rewards/README.md

 A small package for checking and applying an Omneo reward balance to Shopify Checkout.
 This component uses `Preact` for dom manipulation and `Unfetch` to polyfill modern `fetch` functionality.

 ## Shopify install
-Installing this component includes 4 steps:
+Installing this component includes a number of quick steps:

 ### Add Loyalty Reward product
 Add a new product to Shopify with the description of `Loyalty Reward` or eqivalent and copy the variant ID.
 [Finding your Variant ID](https://help.shopify.com/themes/customization/products/variants/find-variant-id)